 The spreadsheet and following examples assume that the average trucker drives around 8,400 miles per month.
 However, for this example, we will assume that the owner-operator has driven 10,000 miles.
 Obviously, this mileage varies by owner-operator, most owner-operators report driving around 100,000 miles a year.

 Fixed expenses are expenses that stay the same from month to month regardless of how many miles you drive.
 For example, truck payments are considered a fixed expense.
 They stay the same regardless of how many miles you drive.
 Insurance, license plates, and many permits are also fixed expenses

 Some costs are paid yearly as a single payment, rather than monthly.
 For example, license plates are usually paid once a year.
 We estimate a yearly cost of $1,500, which equals $125 ($1,500/12 = $125) per month.
 This method helps estimate the “all-in” cost per mile easily.

 Variable expenses are the direct costs associated with driving every mile.
 They increase and decrease based on the number of miles you drive in a given month.

 For example, fuel is a variable expense.
 You need to buy fuel for every mile you drive.
 If you drive more miles than usual in a week, your fuel costs will increase proportionally.
 And if you don’t drive any miles in a given week, you won’t have to pay for fuel that week.

 Examples of variable expenses include fuel, meals, telephone, tires, maintenance, and so on.
-The following table shows examples of variable expenses for an owner-operator.

 Step 4: Calculate cost per mile